konumaru/commonLit_readability_prize/README.md

 ### Text features

 Text features were created based on this [notebook](notebook/create-text-features.ipynb).

 The above features were selected using the Stepwise method.

-I arbitrarily removed features to account for overlearning tendencies.
+I removed features to account for overfit.

 ## Not improve experiments